 This statement establishes accounting and financial reporting requirements related to the replacement of IBORs in hedging derivative instruments and leases.
 It also identifies appropriate benchmark interest rates for hedging derivative instruments.
 The statement effective date was postponed to fiscal year 2022-23.
+The District has implemented this standard as of June 30, 2023.

-Statement No. 94 - Public-Private and Public-Public Partnerships and Availability Payment ArrangementsThis statement improves financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
+Statement No. 94 - Public-Private and Public-Public Partnerships and Availability Payment Arrangements

+This statement improves financial reporting by addressing issues related to public-private and public-public partnership arrangements (PPPs).
 The statement is effective for fiscal year 2022-23.
+The District has implemented this standard as of June 30, 2023.